 Today, this idea has spread worldwide.
 Men of the Trees is now active in many countries including two mainland states in Australia.
 In Western Australia the Society has been active since 1979 and is now known as Trillion Trees.
 Today more than 2000 members and volunteers collectively grow and plant tens of thousands of trees in a season.
 In Western Australia we dedicate our greatest efforts to improving biodiversity and combating salinity & soil erosion by planting native trees and understory.

-Men of the Trees WA was renamed as Trillion Trees in 2017.
+Men of the Trees WA was renamed as Trillion Trees Australia in 2021.

 41 YEARS PLANTING TREES